Understanding the Rules of Thumb for Master Bathroom Layouts

 Size

-Obviously, size matters when you’re discussing the floor plan for any room — the more space you have available, the more you can do with it.
+Size matters when you’re discussing the floor plan for any room — the more space you have available, the more you can do with it.
 When we’re planning a master bathroom floor plan, we must make sure we accommodate the essentials first:

-1. A shower and/or tub
+- A shower and/or tub

-2. A toilet
+- A toilet

-3. A sink
+- A sink

 Storage is another biggie.
-A double vanity — with a “his and hers” sink — is a pretty standard request in master bathroom floor plans, and that alone usually offers a good deal of storage space, both on the countertop and in the drawers and cabinets under the sink.
+A double bathroom vanity — with a “his and hers” sink — is a pretty standard request in master bathroom floor plans, and that alone usually offers a good deal of storage space, both on the countertop and in the drawers and cabinets under the sink.
 If that should prove insufficient for your needs, we might start looking at various wall shelving solutions — either hung or recessed.
 For some of our larger master bathroom remodels, we’ve included a floor-to-ceiling linen closet.

 Plumbing

 More than anything else, plumbing sets the parameters in a master bathroom layout.
 Although it can be moved, it’s a labor-intensive process that comes at some expense.
-Unless budget is truly not an issue, you’re best served to leave plumbing fixtures where they are and basing the plan around that.
+Unless budget is truly not an issue, you’re best served to leave plumbing fixtures where they are and base the plan around that.

-Generally speaking, master bathroom floor layouts fall into one of two main categories:
+Generally speaking, master bathroom floor layouts fall into one of two main categories: those that have only one plumbing line, and those that have two or more plumbing lines.

 In the latter case, we open ourselves up to “opposite wall” concepts and a whole host of possibilities, depending on how much space we have.